 Milk Thistle is originally used in correcting liver conditions.
-Carduus marianus is a beautiful herb in dealing with hepatitis or the recovery.
+Carduus marianus is a wonderful herb in dealing with hepatitis or recovery.
 Milk thistle has great regenerating potential relative to the liver.

-It is helpful in regenerating and stimulating the production of new liver cells because of damage either from environmental causes, alcoholism, or chemical exposure.
+It helps regenerate and stimulate the production of new liver cells because of damage either from environmental causes, alcoholism, or chemical exposure.
 Carduus marianus also helps to purify the liver.

 In many cases, but not all, where food allergies and also environmental allergies are present, this herb would be indicated because in many cases the symptoms in allergies are due to the damage or reduced function of the liver.